RudiCamilleri/mita/README.md

 6. When any servers arrive and are accepted, the owner calls markServersDelivered() and specifies how many small, medium and large servers have arrived for a particular order
 7. To pay the client for the order, the owner has to top up the smart contract balance by calling the topUpPaymentsToClient() function

+*The parameters of the following functions can be viewed in the code of TenderLogic.sol in the `contracts` directory:*

 ##### Configurable Parameters

 - transferOwner: Transfers the current TenderLogic smart contract to another owner